1. BACKGROUND

 Organizations(NGOs), business partners, civil society, registered societies, trusts etc. The

-Company will select itspartners after appropriate due diligence.
+Company will select its partners after appropriate due diligence.

 - The Board may undertake the CSR activities through following implementing agencies: